The sun was just starting to set when I threw $3,000 into the sea.

 Clutching my half-drowned camera and fighting my plunging spirits, I went in search of a bag of rice.

-The second day of driving was slated to be the longest.
+The second day of driving was slated to be the longest on our Pacific Coast Highway road trip.
 This we already knew.

 After exploring some of Carmel and stopping into the only camera shop in town for advice (they had none), we headed south to Big Sur—but the old rice trick seemed to be working!
 It was sucking the moisture out of my camera and returning it to a functioning state.
 I could still see moisture and condensation around the dials, but she worked!
 Sort of.
 I’d know more at the end of the day.